Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

-Fig.~\ref{ml_tautau} shows the normalized distributions of the classifier response scores for the signal and background events in the testing dataset (left panel), the background rejection rate as a function of signal efficiency (middle panel), and the $\tau\tau$ channel measurement precision versus signal efficiency (right panel).
-The signal efficiency corresponds to the fraction of true signal events correctly identified, while the background rejection indicates the fraction of background events successfully rejected.\footnote{ The signal efficiency is equivalent to the true positive rate (TPR), $\varepsilon_{\mathrm{sig}} = N_{\mathrm{TP}}/(N_{\mathrm{TP}} + N_{\mathrm{FN}})$, and the background rejection corresponds to $1-\mathrm{FPR}$, where $\mathrm{FPR} = N_{\mathrm{FP}}/(N_{\mathrm{FP}} + N_{\mathrm{TN}})$.
-Here $N_{\mathrm{TP}}$, $N_{\mathrm{FP}}$, $N_{\mathrm{FN}}$, and $N_{\mathrm{TN}}$ denote the numbers of true positive, false positive, false negative, and true negative events, respectively.} The AUC of ParT and MIParT can reach 0.9972 and 0.9979, respectively.
+Fig.~\ref{ml_tautau} presents the normalized distributions of the classifier response scores for signal and background events in the testing dataset (left panel), the background rejection rate as a function of signal efficiency (middle panel), and the signal strength measurement precision versus signal efficiency (right panel) in the $\tau^+\tau^-$ channel.
+The signal efficiency corresponds to the fraction of true signal events correctly identified, while the background rejection rate indicates the fraction of background events successfully rejected. \footnote{ The signal efficiency is equivalent to the true positive rate (TPR), $\varepsilon_{\mathrm{sig}} = N_{\mathrm{TP}}/(N_{\mathrm{TP}} + N_{\mathrm{FN}})$, and the background rejection corresponds to $1/\mathrm{FPR}$, where $\mathrm{FPR} = N_{\mathrm{FP}}/(N_{\mathrm{FP}} + N_{\mathrm{TN}})$.
+Here $N_{\mathrm{TP}}$, $N_{\mathrm{FP}}$, $N_{\mathrm{FN}}$, and $N_{\mathrm{TN}}$ denote the number of true positive, false positive, false negative, and true negative events, respectively.
+A background rejection rate of 200 at signal efficiency is 50\% means that for every 200 true background events, approximately one is misclassified as signal, while half of the true signal events are correctly identified. } The AUC of ParT and MIParT can reach 0.9980 and 0.9984, respectively.
 Physically, the signal efficiency represents the fraction of true signals correctly identified, while the background rejection rate indicates the fraction of background events successfully rejected.